lorenzb/proveth/specification.md

 ----

+Throughout this document, we will use zero-based indexing and refer to the initial element of a sequence as the zeroth element.

 ## Proof kind

 Every proveth proof-blob is an [RLP-encoded](https://github.com/ethereum/wiki/wiki/RLP) list.
-The initial element of the list is a uint that specifies the *kind* of proof the proof-blob represents:
+The zeroth element of the list is a uint that specifies the *kind* of proof the proof-blob represents:
 ```
 [kind, actual proof...]
 ```